Renewable Thermal Technologies in the Massachusetts APS

 In this webinar, Samantha Meserve, Renewable Thermal Program Coordinator at DOER, described how the program will work, including how generators will qualify and how thermal output will be converted into Alternative Energy Certificates (AECs).
 She explained the treatment of different technologies and different size systems.
 Her presentation was followed by a Q&A with the audience.

-Related Project(s): Renewable Portfolio Standards and the RPS Collaborative
+Related Project(s): Renewable Heating and Cooling, Renewable Portfolio Standards and the RPS Collaborative